prakhar-mathur4/Portfolio_Website/README.md

 - **Sleek Design:**  A modern and responsive design that looks good on any device. 📱💻
 - **Interactive Elements:** Smooth animations and transitions powered by Framer Motion.  💨
 - **Project Showcase:**  A curated collection of my best projects, highlighting my skills and experience.  📂
-- **Blog Integration:**  Sharing my thoughts and insights on tech topics. ✍️ Comming soon....!!!!
+- **Blog Integration:**  Sharing my thoughts and insights on tech topics. ✍️ Coming soon....!!!!

 ## Let's Connect! 🤝